 Stat Server Extensions

-After you have installed iWD, you can install the iWD Stat Extensions, which provide access to the aggregated data in the Data Mart.
+After the iWD Setup Utility has completed (up to 8.5.103) or you have made a manual installation (8.5.104 onwards), you can install the iWD Stat Extensions, which provide access to the aggregated data in the Data Mart.
+Please note that since release 8.5, Data Mart is distributed as part of the installation package for iWD Runtime Node.

 Installing Stat Server Extensions